boltops-tools/sonic/docs/_docs/install.md

 #### Amazon EC2 Run Manager Installation

-Installing the EC2 Run Manager agent on your linux servers is super simple and is only one command.
+Installing the EC2 Run Manager agent on your Linux servers is super simple and is only one command.

 ```sh
 sudo yum install -y https://s3.amazonaws.com/ec2-downloads-windows/SSMAgent/latest/linux_amd64/amazon-ssm-agent.rpm
 ```

-The full recommended instructions are on the offical Amazon EC2 Systems Manager [Install SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) documentation.
+The full recommended instructions are on the official Amazon EC2 Systems Manager [Install SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) documentation.

-The trickest part of installing is likely making sure that the agent on the server has successfully checked into the SSM service.
+The trickiest part of installing is likely making sure that the agent on the server has successfully checked into the SSM service.
 Verify it by tailing `/var/log/amazon/ssm/errors/errors.log`.

 If you are having issues, it is most likely IAM issues.
 Amazon also provides [Configuring Security Roles](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html) docs to fix any IAM issues.